Diego Columbus

-Diego Columbus (Diogo Colombo; Diego Colón; Diego Colombo; 1479/1480 – February 23, 1526) was a navigator and explorer under the Kings of Castile and Aragón.
-He served as the 2nd Admiral of the Indies, 2nd Viceroy of the Indies and 4th Governor of the Indies as a vassal to the Kings of Castile and Aragón.
+Diego Columbus (Diogo Colombo; Diego Colón; Diego Colombo; 1479/1480 – February 23, 1526) was a navigator and explorer under the kings of Castile and Aragón.
+He served as the 2nd admiral of the Indies, 2nd viceroy of the Indies and 4th governor of the Indies as a vassal to the kings of Castile and Aragón.
 He was the eldest son of Christopher Columbus and his wife Filipa Moniz Perestrelo.

-He was born in Portugal, either in Porto Santo in 1479/1480, or in Lisbon in 1474.
+He was born in Portugal, either in Porto Santo in 1479 or 1480, or in Lisbon in 1474.
 He spent most of his adult life trying to regain the titles and privileges granted to his father for his explorations and then denied in 1500.
 He was greatly aided in this goal by his marriage to María de Toledo y Rojas, niece of the 2nd Duke of Alba, who was the cousin of King Ferdinand.

 Early life

 Diego was made a page at the Spanish court in 1492, the year his father embarked on his first voyage.
 Diego had a younger half-brother, Fernando, by Beatriz Enríquez de Arana.

-Diego Columbus was taught by Christopher Columbus's second wife, Beatrice De Arana, until he transferred to the Franciscan monastery of La Rabida, at the urging of Father Juan Perez and friar Horacio Crassocius, prominent Franciscans and occasional priests to his father.
+Diego Columbus was taught by Christopher Columbus's mistress, Beatriz De Arana, until he transferred to the Franciscan monastery of La Rabida, at the urging of Father Juan Perez and friar Horacio Crassocius, prominent Franciscans and occasional priests to his father.

 Ferdinand and Diego had been pages to Prince Don Juan, then became pages to Queen Isabella in 1497.